Aderemi02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. 	printing the username of current user
 	- whoami: this s used to print the username of the current user

+3.	listing all group a user belong
+	- groups <username>: this i s used t list the groups a username belongs

+4.